 The time at Calais was very well spent.
 Units were taught how best to conduct an attack under modern conditions, and the instruction was based on the actual experiences gained during the Guards operation at Loos on the 27th September.
 Experiments with liquid fire showed that men could remain without injury when just hidden under the parapet of a trench, even if the jet of flame played upon it from a few yards distance.
 All ranks were made familiar with the use of live bombs, which had to be handled with care and knowledge, and whose mechanism had to be understood.
 The organization of bombing parties was worked out in detail to meet all possible contingencies, and a drill evolved to make every man acquainted with the part he had to take in these expeditions.
 When first introduced hand-grenades were not always too safe, some were of faulty construction, and several deplorable accidents occurred.

-On 17 March the Guards Division moved to the Ypres Salient in Belgium, with the 2nd Coldstream initially entering dug-outs on the Canal Bank left of Ypres before taking over the line in front of St. Jean three days later.
-Almost immediately after arriving in the area, Alfred would have been exposed to heavy enemy shelling, and casualties were sustained from the outset.
-The trenches themselves were in a bad way, and often quite dilapidated and water-logged, consequently they offered scant protection from the perpetual artillery bombardment, and in many places had to be entirely rebuilt under the most violent of conditions.
+On 17 March the Guards Division moved to the Ypres Salient in Belgium, with the battalion initially entering dug-outs on the Canal Bank left of Ypres before taking over the line in front of St. Jean three days later.
+Almost immediately Alfred would have been exposed to heavy enemy shelling, and casualties were suffered from the outset.
+The trenches themselves were in poor condition, and often quite dilapidated and water-logged; consequently they offered scant protection from the continuous artillery bombardment, and in many places had to be entirely rebuilt under the most violent of conditions.
 This work was usually carried out at night due to the watchful eye of the German snipers and machine-gunners who made working in daylight too dangerous.

-Alfred endured four months of trench warfare on the Ypres salient, which at times must have been incredibly fierce, however at the end of July, the battalion left Poperinghe and marched to Proven, where they entrained for St. Pol.
-The Coldstream had begun the journey to join the allied campaign on the Somme, and following a trip on one of the famous London buses that had been drafted overseas to transport the troops, they eventually found themselves at Bertrancourt on 11 August.
+Alfred endured four months of trench warfare on the Ypres salient, which at times must have been incredibly stressful, however at the end of July, the battalion left Poperinghe and marched to Proven, where they entrained for St. Pol.
+The Coldstream had begun the journey to join the infamous Allied summer offensive on the Somme, and following a trip on one of the famous London buses that had been drafted overseas to transport the troops, they eventually found themselves at Bertrancourt on 11 August.
 Five days later Alfred was back in the line when his unit relieved the 12th King’s Liverpool Regiment in trenches opposite Serre.
-He would have noticed the deep and better class of earthworks that were possible in the chalk soil of Picardy, which contrasted very favourably with the waterlogged defences in Flanders; but still, the rats were as abundant, and, in addition to the rodents, there was a plague of flies.
+He would have noticed the deep and better class of earthworks that were possible in the chalk soil of Picardy, which were in complete contrast to the waterlogged defences in Flanders; but still, the rats were as abundant, and, in addition to the rodents, there was a plague of flies.

-Owing to the heavy bombardments that had ploughed up the land without intermission for many weeks, the whole of the terrain on which operations were to take place was now a mere desert waste, and buildings, trees, and other objects upon it were destroyed and almost obliterated.
-All land marks had disappeared, and even villages that had once existed were no longer to be discerned; they were mere tumbled masses of brick, useful to mend the roads, and when this was done, every trace of them had vanished.
-There was nothing in fact to guide a traveller to find his way to his destination.
-The ground was everywhere pitted with shell- holes, and passage across it was both laborious and difficult; the one advantage they offered was shelter from fire to troops advancing over it to their objectives.
+Due to the continuous heavy bombardments that had torn up the landscape, the whole of the terrain on which operations were to take place was now a wasteland, with buildings, trees, and other objects upon it almost completely obliterated.
+All landmarks had disappeared, and even villages that had once existed were no longer discernable and had become tumbled masses of brick that were only useful to mend the roads.
+There was nothing recognisable to guide a traveller to find his way to his destination.
+The ground was pitted with shell-holes, and passage across it was both laborious and challenging; with the only advantage being that there was plenty of shelter from enemy fire.

-The Coldstream had arrived in a relatively quiet sector, and casualties were few in their first few weeks at the Somme, however in mid-September they were ordered to make an attack from Ginchy towards Les Boeufs.
-On 15 September, with the 3rd Coldstream on the left, and the 1st Battalion on the right, Alfred’s platoon advanced at 6:30 a.m., passing through Ginchy Wood where upon emerging the other side, they were met with heavy machine-gun and rifle fire from the Flers-Ginchy sunken road.
-Men were literally mown down, and casualties were substantial, yet the battalion were able to secure their first objective before moving on later in the morning towards the second, which was reached under the strain of a heavy artillery barrage.
-Having consolidated their position, the Coldstream fought off an enemy counter-attack during the evening, and held the line until being relieved at dawn two-days later.
-Casualty figures for the 48 hours were estimated at over 450 men from all ranks.
+The Coldstream had arrived in a relatively quiet sector, and casualties were minimal during their first few weeks at the Somme, however, in mid-September, they were ordered to make an attack from Ginchy towards Les Boeufs.
+At 6: 30 am on 15 September, with the 3rd Coldstream on the left, and the 1st Battalion on the right, Alfred’s platoon began their advance, passing all the way through Ginchy Wood and meeting with heavy machine-gun and rifle fire on the other side.
+Men were mown down, and casualties were substantial, yet the battalion was able to secure their first objective before moving on later in the morning towards the second, which they reached under the strain of a heavy artillery barrage.
+Having consolidated their position, during the evening, the Coldstream fought off an enemy counter-attack and held the line until being relieved at dawn two-days later.
+Casualty figures for the 48 hours were estimated to be over 450 men from all ranks.

-In mid-November, whilst based in trenches near Les Boeufs, Alfred was one of five men wounded on the 17th, and received gunshot injuries in his arm, left thigh and hand.
+Alfred survived the assault, and in mid-November, while based in trenches near Les Boeufs, he became one of five men wounded on the 17th – receiving gunshot injuries to his arm, left thigh and hand.
 He was stretchered down the line to the Casualty Clearing Station and eventually found himself back in England on 30 November.

-Alfred spent several months in hospital recovering from his wounds, and when well enough, was sent back to the Front – arriving in France on 6 May 1917.
-By June he had rejoined his unit on the Ypres Salient, and would have been based in the Boesinghe Sector at the start of July.
-On the night of 8/9 July Alfred took part in a night raid over the Yser Canal, and was killed in the assault, which despite several casualties, was deemed a success.
+Alfred spent several months in a hospital recovering from his wounds, and when well enough, was sent back to the front – arriving in France on 6 May 1917.
+By June he had rejoined his unit on the Ypres Salient and would have been based in the Boesinghe Sector at the start of July.
+On the night of 8/9 July Alfred took part in a night raid over the Yser Canal and was killed in the attack, which despite several casualties, was deemed a success.
 His body was buried in the Artillery Wood Cemetery near Boesinghe.